Ulyanov-programmer/PhotoManagement/README.md

 Photo Management - created for content editing.
 There is no editing logic, but there is an interface.
 And a slideshow!
 Don't forget the slideshow!

+By the way, You can see in the repository those commits that are not related to this project.
+This was due to a bug in the development process, just ignore it.

 <img src="readmeFiles/preview.png" width=100% />

 <details>